sonic-net/SONiC/doc/grpc_client/design_doc.md

 #### Proposed Solution

-- use the IPTABLES rule approach as with this approach, there are no more workarounds necessary after adding the rule.
+- use the IPTABLES rule method as with this approach, there are no more workarounds necessary after adding the rule.
 Caclmgrd will check the CONFIG DB DEVICE_METADATA and upon learning this is ToR with subtype DualToR, will add the IPTABLES rule, after checking the MUX_CABLE table inside CONFIG_DB.
     ```
         DEVICE_METADATA | localhost
         type: ToRRouter